Dog Balm – BOO BOO BUTTER™

 Generally, ointments and salves are considered much the same thing; a healing external preparation made with medicinal substances in a base of oils and waxes.
 Balms are considered by some to be all of the above, but with more essential oils or aromatherapy oils added.
 There will be a bit more of a scent when you open the container.

-For our purposes, I use the three terms interchangeably to allow you, my clients, to find this product using various searches.
+For our purposes, I use the three terms interchangeably to allow you to find this product using various searches.
 The name Boo Boo Butter is a given, but for strict terminology all are balms.
 I have also found it to be somewhat regional.
 People in some parts of the country refer to anything like this a salve and others only use the term ointment.
 Growing up in Mississippi, we used both terms, salve or ointment, for this type of product.
 I find it interesting that we live on Balm Lake!

 The Miller-Keane Encyclopedia and Dictionary of Medicine, Nursing, and Allied Health defines an ointment as “a semisolid preparation for external application to the skin or mucous membranes.
 Official ointments consist of medicinal substances incorporated in suitable vehicles (bases).
 Called also salve and unguent.”